 Weaver birds – The beginning!

 Shortly after relocating from London to Botswana – I noticed a weird green ball had appeared in our lemon tree.

 I was wondering what it was when a bright yellow bird flew in, holding some grass.
 It was chattering and soon weaving the strand through the intriguing contraption – Holy fork – it was a nest!
 I had never seen anything like it and ran off to fetch our bird-book, previously un-touched.

-It was a male, masked weaver – as common in Gaborone, as a sparrow had once been in London.

-This was my first up-close and personal experience of wild-life in Botswana, and I longed to see more.
+It was a male, masked weaver – as common in Gaborone as a sparrow once was in London – my first up-close and personal experience of wildlife in Botswana!
+I longed to see more.

-To the north of us sprawled the wondrous Okavango Delta, revered as a place of beauty, which I had only seen in pictures, and on TV.
+To the north of us sprawled the wondrous Okavango Delta, revered as a place of beauty, so far only seen in pictures, and on TV.

 But look! 👆This is London!
 An aerial shot of the Wetland Centre, created only around twenty years ago, looking remarkably similar.

 My daughter and I visited when we were next in England.